microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-singlevm-rhel7/README.md

 ## Solution Overview

-JBoss EAP is an open source platform for highly transactional, web-scale Java applications.
+JBoss EAP (Enterprise Application Platform) is an open source platform for highly transactional, web-scale Java applications.
 EAP combines the familiar and popular Jakarta EE specifications with the latest technologies, like Microprofile, to modernize your applications from traditional Java EE into the new world of DevOps, cloud, containers, and microservices.
 EAP includes everything needed to build, run, deploy, and manage enterprise Java applications in a variety of environments, including on-premise, virtual environments, and in private, public, and hybrid clouds.

 Red Hat Subscription Management (RHSM) is a customer-driven, end-to-end solution that provides tools for subscription status and management and integrates with Red Hat's system management tools.
-To obtain an rhsm account go to: www.redhat.com and sign in.
+To obtain an rhsm account for JBoss EAP, go to: www.redhat.com and sign in.

-This Azure quickstart template deploys a web application called eap-session-replication on JBoss EAP 7.2 cluster running on RHEL 7.7.
+This Azure quickstart template deploys a web application called eap-session-replication on JBoss EAP 7.2 running on RHEL 7.7 VM.

 ## Template Solution Architecture
-This template creates all of the compute resources to run JBoss EAP 7.2 on top of RHEL 7.7, deploying the following components:
+This template creates all the Azure compute resources to run JBoss EAP 7.2 on top of RHEL 7.7 VM.
+The following resources are created by this template:

 - RHEL 7.7 VM
 - Public IP